Connecting new developments: 17 FAQs answered

 4. What are the nbn™ New Development application costs?

-A developer contribution charge is applied based on each new premises that requires a new connection to the nbn™ access network.
+A developer contribution charge is applied based on each new premises that requires a new connection to the nbn™ network.

 5. How can I check on my nbn™ New Development application?